 4. Buckle the belt.
-Make sure the release button faces upward or outward, so you'll be able to unbuckle it quickly if you ever need to.
+Make sure the release button is positioned so you would be able to unbuckle the safety belt quickly if you ever had to.

 To tighten the belt, pull up on the shoulder belt while you push down on the child restraint.